vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 > Bal Gangadhar Tilak is a Maratha Brahmin, thinker and fighter in one.
-His is the brain that conceived, his is the pen that expressed, his is the force that has directed the extra-ordi- nary movement against which the bureaucracy is now calling up all its resources.
+His is the brain that conceived, his is the pen that expressed, his is the force that has directed the extra-ordi###nary movement against which the bureaucracy is now calling up all its resources.
 >
 > The Morning Leader in 1908.